 Short-term complications associated with blood clots can include symptoms like swelling, pain, redness and heat coming from the area.
 Depending on the location of the clot, you may also experience breathlessness, headaches, pain in your chest or a cough if you develop a pulmonary embolism.

-There are many statistics relating to blood clots in the UK.
+When considering how to claim compensation for a blood clot, consider the major statistics about blood clots.
+So, there are many statistics relating to blood clots in the UK.
 Thrombosis UK says that 1 in 4 people will die as a result of blood clot-related causes.
 They stated that 1 in 10 people who have a pulmonary embolism could die if it goes untreated and that one in every 1,000 people will develop a venous thrombosis each year.
 After Venous Thromboembolism risk assessment has been mandated in all English hospitals, post-discharge deaths relating to VTE have fallen by almost 21%, as the graph below shows.

 If you have suffered from a blood clot that was caused by the negligence of another person, and are considering making a claim for compensation for a blood clot, then we recommend that you seek advice from one of our solicitors, who are well equipped to help you through the process.
-They will be able to give you advice for your individual situation, such as keeping a log of your experience, which could be used in support of your case.
+They will give you advice for your individual situation, such as keeping a log of your experience, which could be used in support of your case.
 They could help you with many types of blood clot claims, like DVT negligence claims, pulmonary embolism claims, etc.

 At the moment, there have not been any known successful cases in claims made against an airline for blood clot compensation.
 In this situation, it is more likely that you would make a blood clot claim against a practitioner who failed to diagnose a clot that had developed after a long flight.
 This would require you to have approached your doctor with symptoms of a blood clot, which they missed or misdiagnosed when they would have been expected to spot such symptoms, and you suffered avoidable injuries.

 Every blood clot or DVT is different, and we recommend that if you have suffered from a blood clot or unnecessary consequences of a blood clot and are not sure who was at fault if anyone, then contact us, and we will be able to tell you if you have grounds to make a claim.
+But speak to us at any stage if you need to know how to claim compensation for a blood clot.

 Blood clots are more common following surgery and long periods of inactivity.
 For this reason, hospitals and medical professionals have a duty of care to correctly screen patients who are more at risk of developing blood clots and further complications as a result.
 If they fail to notice a clot, misdiagnose one when they would have been expected to spot one or neglected to take measures to prevent them, it may result in clinical negligence or medical malpractice.
-If you develop a blood clot because a hospital was negligent, for example, they didn’t provide you with compression socks prior to surgery, and you developed a clot in your leg, then you could have grounds to make a blood clot claim.
+If you develop a blood clot because a hospital was negligent, for example, they didn’t provide you with compression socks before surgery, and you developed a clot in your leg, then you could have grounds to make a blood clot claim.

 Blood clot compensation may also be awarded in many other cases, for example, if you attended your GP with symptoms of a blood clot, and they failed to diagnose it, or they treated it incorrectly, resulting in more serious complications like a pulmonary embolism.
-If you feel that your doctor or hospital that treated you were at fault for medical negligence and caused you further suffering, which could have been avoided, you could have grounds to make a blood clot or DVT claim.
+If you feel that your doctor or hospital treated you at fault for medical negligence and caused you further suffering, which could have been avoided, you could have grounds to make a blood clot or DVT claim.
 Contact us today to find out for sure.

 If you have developed a blood clot and it was caused by the negligent actions of someone else, you could have grounds to make a claim.
 Like most personal injury claims, there is a general time limit of three years attached to each case, but this could vary from case to case, depending on certain circumstances.
 We recommend you call us if you are unsure, and we could give you the relevant time limit unique to your case.